-37. Local landmark designation: Y res No X Date of designation: Designating authority:

-38. Applicable National Register Criteria:

-A. Associated with events that have made a significant contribution to the broad pattern of ou history; B. Associated with the lives of persons significant in our past; X C. Embodies the distinctive characteristics of a type, period, or method of construction, or represents the work of a master, or that possess high artistic values, or represents a significant and distinguishable entity whose components may lack individual distinction; or D. Has yielded, or may be likely to yield, information important in history or prehistory.
+VI.
+S SIGNIFICANCE 37.
+Local landmark designation: Yes No X Date of designation: Designating authority: 38.
+Applicable National Register Criteria: XA.
+Associated with events that have made a significant contribution to the broad pattern of our history; B. Associated with the lives of persons significant in our past; X C. Embodies the distinctive characteristics of a type, period, or method of construction, or represents the work of a master, or that possess high artistic values, or represents a significant and distinguishable entity whose components may lack individual distinction; or D. Has yielded, or may be likely to yield, information important in history or prehistory.
 Qualifies under Criteria Considerations A through G (see Manual) Does not meet any of the above National Register criteria 39.
-Area(s) of significance: Architecture 40.
-Period of significance: 1954 41.
+Area(s) of significance: Architecture; Commerce 40.
+Period of significance: 1954; 1954-1971 41.
 Level of significance: National State Local X 42.
 Statement of significance: This building is significant as an example of the modest wood frame buildings that were the standard of the mid 1900s in the region.
 Once the boom of the mining era subsided and the Great Depression life in the Blue River basin operated on a subsistence level.
 This defined the building in its original location as well as in its current location.
-The construction of Dillor Reservoir was a significant moment in the basin.
+The construction of Dillon Reservoir was a significant moment in the basin.
 The reservoir occupies the central valley of the Blue River basin and touches the east end of the town of Frisco.
+As a commercial building in Old Dillon and now in Frisco, the building represents the commercial life of the community.
+Its modest character is in keeping with the slow economic growth of the community that characterized the second half of the 20th century in Frisco.
 43. Assessment of historic physical integrity related to significance: The building may retain its original form, but the possible addition of the false front façade makes a significant change to the understanding of the position of this building in the architectural history of the area.
 False fronts were a common commercial style in many of the mining camps and towns of the late 1880s.
 If in fact the façade of this building was added in the 1960s, not only is the integrity of this building seriously impacted, the historicist addition leads to a false history in general.
 The other alterations also change the original character of the building but retain a record of the changes in use of the building.
 In terms of association and feeling, some integrity remains.
 In terms of design, location, materials there has been a serious impact on integrity.
 The context may be similar to the original location in Old Dillon (a commercial street, and a discrete building form) but new construction on nearby lots are having an impact on the setting of the building.
-Overall the building does not retain enough integrity to be eligible for the State or National Register, though the local community might find that the building still retains anough integrity and significance for designation
+Overall the building does not retain enough integrity to be eligible under Criterion C - Architecture for the State or National Register, though the local community might find that the building still retains enough integrity and significance for designation.
+Under Criterion A - Commerce the building may be eligible for the State or National Register provided more information can be uncovered about the history of use and the specific dates of alterations.